JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ```julia
 julia> Topo_cart = convert2CartData(Topo_Alps, proj);
 ```
 which returns a `CartData` (Cartesian data) structure.
-The disadvantage of doing this projection is that the resulting Cartesian grid is no longer strictly orthogonal, which is a problem for some Cartesian numerical models (e.g., those using a finite differences discretisation).
+The disadvantage of doing this projection is that the resulting Cartesian grid is no longer strictly orthogonal, which is a problem for some Cartesian numerical models (e.g., those using a finite difference discretisation).
 We can project the data on an orthogonal grid as well, by first creating appropriately sized orthogonal grids for the tomography and topography:
 ```julia
 julia> Tomo_rect = CartData(xyz_grid(-550.0:10:600, -500.0:10:700, -600.0:5:-17));